Nicky Moey: Career

-Moey took an interest in reading when he was fourteen, when he read The Hounds of Baskerville by Sir Arthur Conan Doyle, and began writing stories at nineteen.
+Moey took an interest in reading when he was fourteen, when he read The Hound of the Baskervilles by Sir Arthur Conan Doyle, and began writing stories at nineteen.
 After graduation, Moey worked as a feature writer in Shusse, a now-deregistered magazine publishing house, for a year.

 In 1986 Moey published his first book, Let's Play Games to little fanfare.
 This collection of 13 short stories, which range from horror to crime to fantasy, was in 1990 re-issued as Pontianak: 13 Chilling Tales, with higher sales.
 The Singapore Police commissioned him to dramatise some of their cases, which were published in 1987 in the book, 999: True Cases from the CID, which was a national bestseller.
 He was chosen by Times Book International because of his unique and snappy narrative style.
 This was followed in 1988 by another collection of fiction stories, Sing a Song of Suspense, re-issued as Songs of Suspense in 1990.

 In 1991, commissioned by the Shell Group of Companies in Singapore, Moey wrote their commemorative book, The Shell Endeavour: First 100 years in Singapore and a year later had his first novel Princess of Darkness published.
 In January 1994, he published his third collection of fiction stories, Army Ghost Stories and Other Tales.
 His 2003 collection Lurking In the Dark comprises three new stories, five stories from Sing a Song of Suspense and five from Army Ghost Stories and Other Tales.

 In 2001, Moey was a featured writer in the Singapore Writers Festival, organised by the National Arts Council.

 After a break, in 2014, The Travelling Companion and Other Stories, a collection of seven non-horror fiction stories, was published.
 It was regarded as milder and a "surprising diversion from his usual ghost and horror stories" by book reviewers.
 In 2017, Moey published Asian Ghost Stories: and More, a collection of some of the ghost stories from his earlier books.

 Moey is regarded as one of the "most prominent and popular writers of the horror genre in the Singapore literary scene."
 Cyril Wong has compared his writing on supernatural elements to Stephen King, further commenting that Moey's horror books are good, and "about more existential things and growing up."
 Other reviewers have described him as having a "mastery of the macabre."
 His style has also been described as having a "satirist's touch" while weaving his storied with moral lessons through an eye for detail on traditional folklore and cultural superstitions.